rehierl/node-tree-outliner/88-todos.md

 can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes?

+**TODO**
+show that it is allowed to associate each node with one section only.